mozilla-releng/relengdocs/release-promotion/desktop/historic_relpro.rst

 why
 ~~~

--  some releases don’t automatically push releases to the releases dir
+-  some releases don't automatically push releases to the releases dir
    automatically.
 They instead wait on a human decision (sign off) to
    dictate when candidates dir looks good and we are ready to copy/push
    to releases dir